don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

     psql -h timescale.iotwork.shop -U xx

 ## Hypertables

 Once the extension is installed we can create Postgres table and convert it to a TimescaleDB hypertable.
 Hypertables are stored differently and more efficiently for time series, but most of it is transparent to us.
 For the most part it look like a regular table.

-## Data Model Differences

-No Primary Key
+**These are the steps used to create the tables in tsfarm.
+You don't need to recreate the tables.
+This section is for information only.**

 Create a new timescaledb farm database

     CREATE DATABASE tsfarm;
     \c tsfarm

 Create a table for farm dataset.
+Note that the `id` column has been removed.

     CREATE TABLE sensor_data (
         device VARCHAR(50),
         measurement VARCHAR(50),
-        reading DOUBLE
+        reading DOUBLE PRECISION,
         recorded_at TIMESTAMPTZ NOT NULL DEFAULT CURRENT_TIMESTAMP
     );